abhishek-01k/suipet/README.md

-# MemePet - Virtual Pets on Sui Blockchain
+d# MemePet - Virtual Pets on Sui Blockchain

 MemePet is a decentralized application (dApp) on the Sui blockchain that transforms memecoins into virtual pets with AI-powered personalities.
 Users can create, train, interact with, and trade their MemePets in a gamified ecosystem.